English Monarchs

 THE MURDER OF DARNLEY

-On the night of 10th February,1566, Darnley, while recuperating from syphilis at a house at Kirk'o Field near Edinburgh, was murdered.
-In a explosion which shook Edinburgh, the house was blown up with gunpowder and Darnley and a servant were found dead in the grounds.
+On the night of 10th February 1566, Darnley, while recuperating from syphilis at a house at Kirk'o Field near Edinburgh, was murdered.
+In an explosion that shook Edinburgh, the house was blown up with gunpowder and Darnley and a servant was found dead on the grounds.
 They had been strangled, presumably having escaped the blast.
-James Hepburn, Earl of Bothwell, was considered by many to be responsible for the act and the Queen's own complicity in her husband's murder suspected.
-The skull of Darnley, pitted with the tell tale marks of syphillis, is now in the possession of the College of Surgeons at Edinburgh.
+James Hepburn Earl of Bothwell, was considered by many to be responsible for the act and the Queen's complicity in her husband's murder suspected.
+The skull of Darnley, pitted with the telltale marks of syphilis, is now in the possession of the College of Surgeons at Edinburgh.

 Darnley's shocked and grieving father, Matthew Stewart, Earl of Lennox, angrily demanded an inquiry into his son's murder.
 The Queen duly complied, and Bothwell was declared innocent of any involvement in Darnley's death.
 There were many, including Lennox himself, who were sceptical of this verdict and saw it as little more than a whitewash.